EzraSkwarka/CYOA_Helper/README.md

 ## Steps

 ​		Once you have those just open a git window in the download directory and run the command 'npm run start'.
 This Will open a new chromium window with the game ready to play.
-For the most up-to-date version check-out the dev branch, for a more stable experience download the main branch.
+For the most up-to-date version check-out the dev branch; for a more stable experience download the main branch; for the most stable experience download the most recently published release.

 # Contributing